 Funded by the Arts and Humanities Research Council, ‘Stay Home Stories’ has three interconnected strands: Documenting Home, Practising Home, and Mapping Home.

-The RGS-IBG is working with Queen Mary University of London, University of Liverpool and National Museums Liverpool on the Mapping Home strand which is encouraging children to map and record their experiences of home during the COVID-19 crisis.
+We are working with Queen Mary University of London, University of Liverpool and National Museums Liverpool on the Mapping Home strand which encourages children to map and record their experiences of home during the COVID-19 crisis.

 For the Mapping Home strand pupils across Key Stages 2-4 are being invited to create and submit a map of their home.
-Your pupils’ maps will help us gain a better understanding of how children and young people’s experience of the home space may have changed during the COVID-19 restrictions, while at the same time helping to develop mapping skills and encouraging engagement with a sense of place.
+The maps will help the project team gain a better understanding of how children and young people’s experiences of the home space may have changed during the COVID-19 restrictions, while at the same time helping to develop mapping skills and encouraging engagement with a sense of place.

 Over the summer months the Stay Home Stories partners will select maps for an online gallery of submissions.

-In addition, schools may be also interested in taking forward their work on Stay Home within the RGS’s annual Young Geographer of the Year competition.
+In addition, schools may be also interested in taking forward their work on Stay Home within the Society's annual Young Geographer of the Year competition.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.

 Join us today, Society membership is open to anyone with a passion for geography